New York's Albany County seeks to limit crude oil processing

 New York’s Department of Environmental Conservation is examining the Global Partners project and has sought public input.

-“We are aggressively reviewing this permit application and all crude oil operations around the state,” said Basil Seggos, Governor Cuomo’s Deputy Secretary for the Environment.
+“We are aggressively reviewing this permit application and all crude oil operations around the state,” said Basil Seggos, Cuomo’s deputy secretary for the environment.

 “All options are on the table.”

-Reporting by Edward McAllister, Joshua Schneyer in New York and Patrick Rucker in Washington; Editing by Leslie Adler, Lisa Von Ahn and Marguerita Choy
+Reporting by Edward McAllister, Joshua Schneyer in New York and Patrick Rucker in Washington; Editing by Leslie Adler, Lisa Von Ahn, Marguerita Choy and Peter Cooney